jaskcodes/elec-transit-y/README.md

 ### Dashboard

-By analyzing population density, taxi trips as a proxy for traffic and current station distribution, we aim to identify gaps and optimize new station placements to better serve NYC residents.
+By analyzing population density, taxi trips as a proxy for traffic and current station distribution through an interactive dashboard, we aim to identify gaps and optimize new station placements to better serve NYC residents.

 * ![Demo Video](media/taxi_preview.png)
 * ![Alt text](media/population_density.png)